Guides2 April 2026

 Red flag: Generic portfolios with vague descriptions, case studies from unrelated industries, or inability to discuss sector-specific challenges.

-Why it matters: 43% of AI projects fail due to poor data quality.
+Why it matters: poor data quality is one of the most common reasons AI projects fail.
 Consultancies without your industry experience won't anticipate data challenges, regulatory requirements, or workflow nuances until it's too late.

 What to do: Ask for three case studies from your industry with measurable results.
 If they can't provide them, they're learning on your dime.